Legend of Zelda: Ocarina of TImeRetro Review - The Game Crater

 Biggest Surprise in Ocarina of Time

 There are plenty of valid choices for the biggest surprise of this game, but to me, it was the integration of music into the game.
-It’s not just the fact that it was done, but how it’s well it was done too.
+It’s not just the fact that it was done but how well it was done too.
 The ocarina is easy to use, and learning the buttons required to play the different songs was nowhere near as difficult as it sounds.

 Ocarina of Time